Table of Contents

 Symptoms and Signs of Pediatric Hemophilia

-They depend on the severity of the disease as discussed above.
-In severe form, the symptoms begin to appear early and without any apparent history of trauma or injury.
-The episodes of bleeding start in the first or second year of life.
-The disease mostly gets diagnosed at the time of circumcision when the bleeding cannot be controlled with the traditional measures.
-In moderate and mild forms, the bleeding is more occasional with traumas or minor injuries.
+Symptoms and signs depend on disease severity.
+In severe form, the symptoms begin to appear early and with no apparent history of trauma or injury.
+The bleeding episodes start in the first or second year of life.
+The disease mostly gets diagnosed at the time of circumcision, when the bleeding cannot be controlled with traditional measures.
+In moderate and mild forms, the bleeding is more occasional with trauma or minor injuries.
 The general signs and symptoms of the disease are:

-Haemarthrosis: ‘Haem’ is blood and ‘arthrosis’ stands for joints, ‘bleeding in the joint spaces’.
+Haemarthrosis: ‘Haem’ is blood, and ‘arthrosis’ stands for joints, ‘bleeding in the joint spaces.’
 It is a specific sign of the disease.
 Ankles and knees are more commonly affected than the smaller joints.
-Repeated bleeds can lead to joint destruction.
+Repeated bleeding can lead to joint destruction.

-Bleeding into muscles: Hematoma formations can even lead to the compartment syndrome.
-It has its own worse consequences.
+Bleeding into muscles: Hematoma formations can even lead to compartment syndrome.

-Gastrointestinal tract bleeding: A small peptic ulcer cannot get healed and lead to continuous bleeding.
+Gastrointestinal tract bleeding: A small peptic ulcer will not heal, leading to continuous bleeding.

 Urinary tract bleeding: It can present as haematuria.

-Intracranial bleeds: Symptoms such as a headache, lethargy, nausea and vomiting start to appear.
-It needs immediate treatment.
+Intracranial bleeds: Symptoms such as a headache, lethargy, nausea, and vomiting start to appear.
+It requires immediate treatment.